Medicare Fraud Defense Attorneys Serving Medicare Providers in the Houston, TX Area

 Medical providers who proactively institute compliance regimes for their practices are much more likely to avoid making the unintentional mistakes that could lead to a health care fraud investigation.
 Practices like routine internal audits and ongoing employee training may help prevent mistakes from occurring in the first place.
 Moreover, if a mistake does happen, a provider who can demonstrate ongoing efforts to maintain regulatory compliance will have an easier time convincing investigators that any mistakes resulted from human error as opposed to fraudulent intent.

-The Oberheiden & McMurrey, LLP brings together former federal health care fraud prosecutors like attorney Lynette Byrd and experienced health care defense attorneys to provide doctors, pharmacies, hospitals and other medical providers with a full-service law firm dedicated to protecting their interests before, during and after a health care fraud investigation.
+The Oberheiden, P.C. brings together former federal health care fraud prosecutors and experienced health care defense attorneys to provide doctors, pharmacies, hospitals and other medical providers with a full-service law firm dedicated to protecting their interests before, during and after a health care fraud investigation.

-Free & Confidential: Please Contact These Attorneys to Answer Your Questions
+Free & Confidential: Please Contact The Attorneys of Oberheiden, P.C. to Answer Your Questions

 Contact our experienced defense attorneys today.
 Let us help protect your rights.